OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 }
 ```

-In the above example,
+In this example:

-* The methods of `workbook` object such as `getAutoSave()` and `getName()` returns a scalar property (string, number, boolean).
+* The methods of the `workbook` object such as `getAutoSave()` and `getName()` return a scalar property (string, number, boolean).
-* Where as methods such as `getActiveCell()` returns another object.
+* Methods such as `getActiveCell()` return another object.
 * The `getTable()` method accepts an argument (table name in this case) and returns a specific table in the workbook.
-* The `getSlicers()` method returns an array (referred to in many places as collection) of all slicer objects within the workbook.
+* The `getSlicers()` method returns an array (referred to in many places as a collection) of all slicer objects within the workbook.

-You'll notice that all of the above methods have a prefix of `get`, which is just a convention used in the Office Scripts object model to convey that the method is returning something.
+You'll notice that all of these methods have a `get` prefix, which is just a convention used in the Office Scripts object model to convey that the method is returning something.
 They are also commonly referred to as 'getters'.

-There are two other types of methods that we'll now see in the example below:
+There are two other types of methods that we'll now see in the next example:

 ```ts
 function main(workbook: ExcelScript.Workbook) {